fbpx

 Caring for Gala apple trees

-Prune Gala Apple trees in March by removing vertical shoots, branches that are crossing/rubbing, and any branches that are dead, dying, diseased, or otherwise damaged.
+Prune apple trees in March by removing vertical shoots, branches that are crossing/rubbing, and any branches that are dead, dying, diseased, or otherwise damaged.
 Also, be sure to prune other trees in the area to let in the light.
-Apple trees need lots of sunlight!
+Fruit trees need lots of sunlight!

-Gala Apple trees in warmer areas like North Carolina tend to bloom in April, while those in northern areas bloom in May.
-Expect your tree to start blossoming and growing yummy Gala Apples about 3 years after planting!
+Gala trees in warmer areas like North Carolina tend to bloom in April, while those in northern areas bloom in May.
+Expect your tree to start blossoming and producing the first apples about 3 years after planting!
 You may wish to remove a portion of the young apples so that the remaining apples grow larger and sweeter with extra attention.

 Gala apples stored in a refrigerator crisper drawer